1994 - Honor Among Thugz + Exodus

 05. Hold On, Be Strong feat.
 Stretch (backing) / Stretch (?) & Choo The Specializt (?)

 • 1994/03 (~).
+Included in Exodus tracklist.
 Released in its original form in R U Still Down (1997).
 It appears in solo album tracklists in the end of March 94 (still titled R U Still Down, cf Original Interscope Project) and was scrapped from it in May.
 With its Stretch backing vocals, it reminds of the other songs recorded with him at that period ("Hellrazor", "Peep Game 2", "Stay True", "Under Pressure"...).
 Banned from Bomb1st says the first original is different (maybe produced by Pizarro ?), so this one could be a later mix.
 Choo The Specialzt said that this is the voice of Anita Baker sampled during the chorus, but the sample was not cleared and it was replaced by a digital thing in the 1997 Amaru compilation (Could be the song initially also dropped from 2Pac solo album because of that ?).

 • Samples :